Mezalyth/pomodoro/README.md

 # WriteAway
-An sprint-focused app built for authors, writers, and anyone who needs to get the words out.
+A sprint-focused app built for authors, writers, and anyone who needs to get the words out.

 ## Features
 ### Rich Text Editing